PayPal Merchant Fees and How to Reduce Them

 An Easy Way to Save on PayPal Fees

 Many online entrepreneurs have missed one quick and easy step to lower their PayPal merchant fees.
 Instead of the usual 2.9% fee (plus 30 cents) per transaction that PayPal charges, you can reduce your fee amount to as low as 1.9%.
 It may not seem like much, but it definitely adds up over time.

 To do so, you simply apply for the “merchant rate” through the PayPal site by logging in to your account and going to Profile and Settings, then My Money, and then clicking on Merchant Fees and filling out the application.

 In general, you have to be doing $3,000 worth of business each month.
 And if your monthly sales dip below that amount, your merchant rate status can be taken away.

 As you can see, PayPal definitely nickel-and-dimes you.
 And the amount of money you pay in fees can quickly add up, especially the more transactions you do.

 The good news is that there are alternatives to PayPal that charge less in fees.
 And you might also want to explore these different online payment services for other reasons.

-- Stripe is one service you might check out.
-It charges the same fees as PayPal, except it doesn’t charge additional fees for international transactions.
-Remember that PayPal charges quite a bit extra for those.
-If you have a lot of customers outside the U.S. this is a great alternative.
+Stripe charges the same fees as PayPal, but it doesn’t charge additional fees for international transactions (remember that PayPal charges quite a bit extra for those).
+If you have a lot of customers outside the United States, this is a great alternative.

-But there are ways to reduce your fees as you’ve seen.
-And it’s always good to keep other payment options open.
+But there are ways to reduce your fees, as we've shown, and it’s always good to keep other payment options open.
 Giving your customers more than one way to pay is always a good thing.